Find Out Easy Ways to Decorate for the Seasons

 Like an old library.

-As you walk down the isles, you can smell the vintage pages.
+As you walk down the aisles, you can smell the vintage pages.
 I love that!

 Over time I plan on having my own library in my home.